 One week before my son leaves for the first time in his life and his chill attitude has me stressed.
 Yosef does not seem overly concerned with making the rounds to say goodbyes, or with tying up any loose ends around the house, or even researching what he should (and should not) be packing.

-Dampening my fears of his lack of urgency, I remain in touch with Yosef’s Army National Guard recruiters.
+To tame my fears of his lack of urgency, I have remained in touch with Yosef’s Army National Guard recruiters.
 These guys are great and always respond to texts or calls within a few hours.
 They have assured me that Yosef has the list of things to bring to Basic Training.
 Further, they share that there is not much to bring and his USANG backpack should suffice.

-I’d encourage your soldier to check in with their recruiters to ensure their paperwork is in order as well as to confirm the identification documents needed to enter Reception (the initial few days prior to joining a platoon at Basic Training).
+Pre-departure lesson #1: I’d encourage your soldier to check in with their recruiters to ensure their paperwork is in order as well as to confirm the identification documents needed to enter Reception (the initial few days prior to joining a platoon at Basic Training).
+Any paperwork missteps will result in unnecessary delays – some of which you’d be dealing with alone.

 This, I think, was our indoctrination into letting go of our little boy.
 Yosef was leaving on Sunday and, I guess, by the Thursday before I became to lay off a bit.
 It was fine that I didn’t know where he’d be going, how he’d get there, or who he’d be traveling with.